-Medical Supervision: Knowing the Numbers and What to do with Them.
+Medical Supervision: Knowing the Numbers and What to do with Them

 At the start of the program, you will meet with a physician for a full health assessment and risk appraisal to determine your best options for weight loss.
 If you have underlying medical conditions or risk factors, we will provide medical supervision in addition to your weekly classes.
 Medically supervised weight loss means having the support of health care professionals to help you achieve sustainable weight loss.
-Our careful supervision includes keeping an eye on your health metrics, including blood pressure, blood sugar, liver function, and cholesterol.
-Whatever health concerns you may have, we will be monitoring your condition and prioritizing your health goals.
+Our careful supervision includes keeping an eye on your health metrics, including blood pressure, blood sugar, liver function and cholesterol.
+No matter the health concerns you may have, we will be monitoring your condition and prioritizing your health goals.

-If you are receiving medical supervision, we will schedule your follow-ups around the same time that you come to the clinic for your weight management class is to keep your clinic visits manageable.
+If you are receiving medical supervision, we will schedule your follow-ups around the same time that you come to the clinic for your weight management class to keep your clinic visits manageable.
 Depending on your condition, you will have lab work done every few weeks in order to closely monitor your health.
-If you have type 2 diabetes, we can arrange to review your blood glucose log on a regular basis to help you manage your day-to-day blood sugar levels during the time you are in the weight-loss program.
+If you have type 2 diabetes, we can arrange to review your blood glucose log on a regular basis to help you manage your day-to-day blood sugar levels when you are in the weight-loss program.

-Weight-Loss Diet Plans
+Weight Loss Diet Plans

 UC San Diego Health partners with Health Management Resources (HMR) — a proven weight-loss system for effective nonsurgical weight loss.
 The HMR diet was named the No. 1 Best Fast Weight Loss Diet by